Maracle, Lee. Sojourner’s Truth and Other Stories. Vancouver: Press Gang Publishers, 1990.

 Maracle, Lee.
 “Flutes Fan Fire Songs”.
 Our Times 30.5 (2011): 17.

 Lee Maracle is a Sto:Loh nation; grandmother of four, mother of four who was born in North Vancouver, BC.
 Her works include: the novels, Ravensong, Bobbi Lee, Sundogs, short story collection, Sojourner’s Truth, poetry collection, Bentbox, and non-fiction work I Am Woman.
 She is Co-editor of My Home As I Remember and Telling It: Women and Language Across Cultures, editor of a number of poetry works, Gatherings journals and has published in dozens of anthologies in Canada and America.
 Ms. Maracle is a both an award winning author and teacher.
-She currently is Mentor for Aboriginal Students at University of Toronto where she also is a teacher and also the Traditional Cultural Director for the Indigenous Theatre School, where she is a part-time cultural instructor.
+She currently is Mentor for Indigenous Students at University of Toronto where she also is a teacher and also the Traditional Cultural Director for the Indigenous Theatre School, where she is a part-time cultural instructor.